TheDataDen/Seedbox-Ansible/README.md

 4. For the vdisk, select `Auto` and then specify the size of the vdisk (I recommend at least 50GB)
 5. Add a Manual Share with the source path of `/mnt/user` (`mnt/user/media` if its all under a single share) and a mount tag of something like `Shares`.
 Rememeber what you set the mount tag to, you will need it later.
    - Make sure to set the mode to `virtiofs` (9p is the default but virtiofs is better)
+6. If you have the staging share on a cache/buffer drive: Add a Manual Share with the source path of (change to match your system) `/mnt/buffer/staging` and a mount tag of `Staging`.
+   - Again, make sure to set the mode to `virtiofs`
-6. Turn on `VM Console enable Copy/paste` this will make it a lot easier for filling in some of the settings
+7. Turn on `VM Console enable Copy/paste` this will make it a lot easier for filling in some of the settings
-7. Create the VM and go through the Ubuntu install process (I recommend using the default settings)
+8. Create the VM and go through the Ubuntu install process (I recommend using the default settings)

 ### Ansible Setup